 When you do something this brilliant, the holes show more.
 The Amazons of course were mainly models.
 I was never quite sure whether the difference was made enough between the Nazis and the Germans.
 I did admire the insistence that the bad was not in one person (or god like Ares) or in one group like the Nazis, it was in all men, humans.
-That did redeem the former question by far.
+That did redeem the former issue by far.

 Beyond the monologue, it was really hard to be convinced by the villain Ares.
 Is the actor a good one?
 Yes.
 Did he fit his role until then?
 Yes.
 Was it a surprise to realise he was Ares?
 Well, no we could have guessed that a while before.
 On the other hand, it was an unpleasant surprise that he did not morph into something more impressive than just his boring self with an armour.
+He is a god, for God’s sakes.
 There was not enough character development as far as Ares was concerned in order to be impressed or scared.
 And it was a disappointment that the film thought it was enough to use special effects reminding us of a Loki trick in order to built a character otherwise mighty enough to be worthy of a fight with Wonder Woman.